-The completed functional plans will include detailed objectives for the coming academic year.
+The completed Trust Improvement Plan will include detailed objectives for the coming academic year.
 The plans will also include the estimated resource costs, both capital and revenue, associated with each objective and success criteria against which achievement can be measured.